DongnaMa/python-for-bio/README.md

-just simple script for bio
+#Just simple script for bio